WICG/bfcache-not-restored-reason/NotRestoredReason.md

 However, when there are many cross-origin iframes, this API could give many bits in one go.
 For example, a page could embed 20 different social media sites and tell which sites the user is logged in, each bit possibly implying the user state.
 This was also technically possible to test before this API, but if we give away the information for all the frames, then that would make it significantly easier for site authors to know this information.

-In order to avoid this, we propose to only expose a single bit about cross-origin iframes; that is, if there are multiple cross-origin iframes that block BFCache, we randomly select one iframe and report that it blocked BFCache.
+In order to avoid this, we propose to only expose a single bit about cross-origin iframes; that is, if there are multiple cross-origin iframes, we randomly select one iframe and report whether or not it blocked BFCache.
 For the rest of the iframes, we would say "Masked".
 See [Example4](https://github.com/rubberyuzu/bfcache-not-retored-reason/blob/main/NotRestoredReason.md#example-4-multiple-cross-origin-iframes
 )